dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 If we call your name and you don’t immediately report to the check in area you will be disqualified from the tournament, and YOU WILL NOT BE REFUNDED YOUR COMPETITOR FEE‘S FOR ANY REASON.

 This is NOT the real event schedule.
-This is a rough ESTIMATE of when each division will begin and the real event schedule will be available on Smoothcomp.com  on Thursday before 8:00 PM Keep checking back on Smoothcomp  because the brackets will change after each weigh in, and the Brackets and times will change During the event.
+This is a rough ESTIMATE of when each division will begin and the real event schedule will be available on Smoothcomp.com  on Thursday before 8-00 PM Keep checking back on Smoothcomp  because the brackets will change after each weigh in, and the Brackets and times will change During the event.

-ATTN: Competitors ***NOTE: This is not the REAL Event Schedule, Just a Reference Guide*** Once the Brackets are posted Click on Brackets and Schedule.
+ATTN- Competitors ***NOTE- This is not the REAL Event Schedule, Just a Reference Guide*** Once the Brackets are posted Click on Brackets and Schedule.
 Make Sure you are at the Event At-least 1 HOUR BEFORE your division is estimated to start, Because the Start time of your division Could start earlier.
 If we call your name and you don’t immediately report to the check in area you will be disqualified from the tournament, and YOU WILL NOT BE REFUNDED YOUR COMPETITOR FEE‘S FOR ANY REASON.

 Estimated Starting time

-• Kid's Gi 5-6 Years Old 9:00-10:00 AM
+• Kid's Gi 5-6 Years Old 9-00-10-00 AM

-o Kid's Gi 7-8 Years Old 9:30- 11:00 AM
+o Kid's Gi 7-8 Years Old 9-30- 11-00 AM

-§ Kid's Gi 9-10 Years Old 10:00-12:00 PM
+§ Kid's Gi 9-10 Years Old 10-00-12-00 PM

-§ Kid's Gi 11-12 Years Old 11:30-1:00 PM
+§ Kid's Gi 11-12 Years Old 11-30-1-00 PM

-§ Teen's Gi 13-14 Years Old 12:00-1:30 PM
+§ Teen's Gi 13-14 Years Old 12-00-1-30 PM

-§ Teen's Gi 15-17 Years Old 12:30-2:00 PM
+§ Teen's Gi 15-17 Years Old 12-30-2-00 PM

-§ Master's Gi White Belt 1:00-2:00 PM
+§ Master's Gi White Belt 1-00-2-00 PM

-§ Master's Gi Blue Belt 2:00-3:00 PM
+§ Master's Gi Blue Belt 2-00-3-00 PM

-§ Master's Gi Purple Belt 2:30-3:30 PM
+§ Master's Gi Purple Belt 2-30-3-30 PM

-• Master's Gi Brown Belt 3:00- 4:00 PM
+• Master's Gi Brown Belt 3-00- 4-00 PM

-o Master's Gi Black Belt 3:00- 4:00 PM
+o Master's Gi Black Belt 3-00- 4-00 PM

-§ Women's Gi White Belt 1:30-2:30 PM
+§ Women's Gi White Belt 1-30-2-30 PM

-§ Women's Gi Blue Belt 2:30-3:30 PM
+§ Women's Gi Blue Belt 2-30-3-30 PM

-§ Women's Gi Purple Belt 2:30-3:30 PM
+§ Women's Gi Purple Belt 2-30-3-30 PM

-§ Women's Gi Brown Belt 3:00-4:00 PM
+§ Women's Gi Brown Belt 3-00-4-00 PM

-§ Women's Gi Black Belt 3:00-4:00 PM
+§ Women's Gi Black Belt 3-00-4-00 PM

-§ Adult Male Gi White Belt 2:30-3:30 PM
+§ Adult Male Gi White Belt 2-30-3-30 PM

-§ Adult Male Gi Blue Belt 3:30-4:30 PM
+§ Adult Male Gi Blue Belt 3-30-4-30 PM

-• Adult Male Gi Purple Belt 4:00 PM
+• Adult Male Gi Purple Belt 4-00 PM

-o Adult Male Gi Brown Belt 4:00 PM
+o Adult Male Gi Brown Belt 4-00 PM

-§ Adult Male Gi Black Belt 4:00 PM
+§ Adult Male Gi Black Belt 4-00 PM

 Estimated Starting time

-• Kid's No-Gi 5-6 Years Old 11:30-12:30 PM
+• Kid's No-Gi 5-6 Years Old 11-30-12-30 PM

-o Kid's No-Gi 7-8 Years Old 12:30-1:30 PM
+o Kid's No-Gi 7-8 Years Old 12-30-1-30 PM

-§ Kid's No-Gi 9-10 Years Old 1:30-2:30 PM
+§ Kid's No-Gi 9-10 Years Old 1-30-2-30 PM

-§ Kid's No-Gi 11-12 Years Old 9:00-10:00 AM
+§ Kid's No-Gi 11-12 Years Old 9-00-10-00 AM

-§ Teen's No-Gi 13-14 Years Old 10:00-11:00 AM
+§ Teen's No-Gi 13-14 Years Old 10-00-11-00 AM

-§ Teen's No-Gi 15-17 Years Old 11:00-12:00 PM
+§ Teen's No-Gi 15-17 Years Old 11-00-12-00 PM

-§ Master's No-Gi White Belt 9:00-10:00 AM (Beginner Rules)
+§ Master's No-Gi White Belt 9-00-10-00 AM (Beginner Rules)

-§ Master's No-Gi Blue/ Purple Belt 12:00-1:00 PM (Intermediate Rules)
+§ Master's No-Gi Blue/ Purple Belt 12-00-1-00 PM (Intermediate Rules)

-• Master's No-Gi Brown/Black Belt 2:00-3:00 PM (Intermediate Rules)
+• Master's No-Gi Brown/Black Belt 2-00-3-00 PM (Intermediate Rules)

-§ Women's No-Gi White Belt 9:00-10:00 AM (Beginner Rules)
+§ Women's No-Gi White Belt 9-00-10-00 AM (Beginner Rules)

-§ Women's No-Gi Blue/Purple Belt 10:30-11:30 AM (Intermediate Rules)
+§ Women's No-Gi Blue/Purple Belt 10-30-11-30 AM (Intermediate Rules)

-§ Women's No-Gi Brown/Black Belt 12:00-1:00 PM (Intermediate Rules)
+§ Women's No-Gi Brown/Black Belt 12-00-1-00 PM (Intermediate Rules)

-§ Adult Male No-Gi Gi White Belt 10:00-11:00 AM (Beginner Rules)
+§ Adult Male No-Gi Gi White Belt 10-00-11-00 AM (Beginner Rules)

-§ Adult Male No-Gi Blue/Purple Belt 12:15-1:130 PM (Intermediate Rules)
+§ Adult Male No-Gi Blue/Purple Belt 12-15-1-130 PM (Intermediate Rules)

-o Adult Male No-Gi Brown/Black Belt 2:00-3:00 PM (Advance Rules)
+o Adult Male No-Gi Brown/Black Belt 2-00-3-00 PM (Advance Rules)